PsyTeachR/mcs-conv/docs/17-multiple-regression.md

 Finally, we'll calculate power and effect size as usual.

 * Using the code from Power and Effect Size calculate the minimum effect size we could reliably observe given our sample size and design but for 99% power.
-Report this to 2 decimal places <input class='solveme nospaces' size='0.00' data-answer='[".00"]'/>
+Report this to 2 decimal places <input class='webex-solveme nospaces' size='0.00' data-answer='[".00"]'/>